Trovemaster/TROVE/docs/source/refinement.rst

 Here

  - ``itmax`` is the number of iterations of refining carried out. ``itmax 0`` means no refinement and used for one straight-through calculation for checking purposes.
+TROVE will carry out refinement until the number of iterations specified is reached.

  - ``fit_factor`` is the relative weighting for the experimental data compared to *ab initio* energies :math:`\omega` in Eq. :eq:`e-fit`.
 The larger this is, the more importance will be given to the experimental energies.